plain-solutions-gmbh/kirby-column-blocks/README.md

 ![Grid block](./.github/screenshot-column-block.png)

 > This plugin is free to use and published under the MIT license.
-If you use this plugin for commercial purposes or you want to show your appreciation [support me with a donation](https://www.paypal.com/donate?hosted_button_id=LBCLZVHS4K2R6).
+If you use this plugin for commercial purposes, or you want to show your appreciation. [support me with a donation](https://www.paypal.com/donate/?hosted_button_id=ZMV4BV3X7EUT4).

 ## Installation

 **Manually**

-Download and copy of this repository to your plugin folder: `/site/plugins/`
+[Download](https://github.com/youngcut/kirby-column-blocks) and copy the plugin into your plugin folder: `/site/plugins/`

-**Composer**
+**With Composer**

 `composer require microman/kirby-column-blocks`

 ## Simple use